 the world; and

 Expressive arts and design

 exploring and using media and materials; and

 Our approach to learning and development and assessment

 Being active and playing supports young children’s learning and development through doing and talking.
 This is how children learn to think about and understand the world around them.
 We use the EYFS statutory guidance on education programmes to plan and provide opportunities which will help children to make progress in all areas of learning.
 This programme is made up of a mixture of activities that children plan and organise for themselves and activities planned and led by practitioners.

-We understand that all children engage with other people and their environment through the characteristics of effective learning that are described in the Early Years Foundation Stage as:
+We understand that all children engage with other people and their environment through the characteristics of effective teaching and learning that are described in the Early Years Foundation Stage as:

 playing and exploring - engagement;

 active learning - motivation; and

 We aim to provide for the characteristics of effective learning by observing how a child is learning and being clear about what we can do and provide in order to support each child to remain an effective and motivated learner.